Applying the metallicity-dependent binary fraction to double white dwarf formation: Implications for LISA: Simulating a Galactic DWD population

-Since our \cosmic\ simulations assume a binary fraction of $f_{\rm{b}} = 1$, we scale the amount of mass sampled at ZAMS required to produce our \cosmic-generated population of DWDs ($M_{\text{b,ZAMS}}$) to the proper amount of mass sampled in single and binary stars ($M_{\text{ZAMS,sim}}$) for each binary fraction and model.
-We do this by sampling single stars and primary masses of binary stars from the \cite{Kroupa2001} IMF and sampling secondary masses of the binary stars from a uniform mass distribution, where the number of binaries is determined by the binary fraction model (F50 or FZ).
-From this sample, we obtain the ratio of mass in single stars to the mass in binary stars as a function of the binary fraction, $R(f_{\rm{b}})$.
+Since our \cosmic\ simulations assume a binary fraction of $f_{\rm{b}} = 1$ for model F50, we scale the amount of mass sampled at ZAMS required to produce our \cosmic-generated population of DWDs ($M_{\text{b,ZAMS}}$) to the proper amount of mass sampled in single and binary stars ($M_{\text{ZAMS,sim}}$).
+We do this by sampling single stars and primary masses of binary stars from the \cite{Kroupa2001} IMF and sampling secondary masses of the binary stars from a uniform mass distribution, where the number of binaries is calculated to ensure $f_{\rm{b}}=0.5$.
+From this sample, we obtain the ratio of mass in single stars to the mass in binary stars, $R(f_{\rm{b}})$.
 For model F50, the ratio is a constant $R(f_{\rm{b}}) = 0.64$.
-For model FZ, the ratio increases from 0.68 at low metallicities to 3.17 at solar metallicity indicating less mass in binaries relative to single stars.
 The total amount of ZAMS mass in single and binary stars is then $M_{\text{ZAMS,sim}} = M_{\text{b,ZAMS}} (1 + R(f_{\rm{b}}))$.
+For model FZ, no scaling is applied since our \cosmic\ simulations already have the population-wide binary fraction incorporated, and thus $M_{\text{ZAMS,sim}} = M_{\text{b,ZAMS}}$.

 Once we determine the total ZAMS mass required to produce our simulated population for a given metallicity, the number of DWDs formed per unit solar mass at metallicity $Z_i$ is

 The number of DWD’s per \textbf{m12i} star particle at metallicity $Z_i$ is then